chaitanya1705/Cricket_Scoreboard/README.md

-# Beast Cricket Scorer
+# Cricket Scorer

-Welcome to Beast Cricket Scorer!
+Welcome to Cricket Scorer!
 This console-based program allows users to simulate and score a cricket match between two teams.
 Below, you'll find information on how to use the program and an overview of its key features.

 ## Features: